 To test for leaks, fill a clean spray bottle with water and add a couple of tablespoons of liquid dish detergent.
 Spray the gas valve, fittings, and hose.

 If you see a bubble start to form around any of these areas, turn the gas off immediately.
-Replace any faulty or damaged components.
-And, ensure all fittings are adequately tightened before turning the gas back on.
+Replace any faulty or damaged components and make sure all fittings are adequately tightened before turning the gas back on.

 When possible, use the small camping-sized cylinders of propane with your stove.
 If you have to use the large propane tank from your grill instead, keep the tank outside when it’s not in use.
 Propane is not affected by freezing temperatures, but if the weather is hot, keep the tank in a shaded area.

-What Are the Benefits Of Using a Propane Stove Indoors?
+Are There Benefits to Using a Propane Stove Indoors?

 Propane stoves are a great option to have during power outages.
 If you are without power for several days, using a propane stove can have many benefits.